opds-community/drafts/opds-progression-1.0.md

 This document does not provide processing rules for clients or servers.

-In general, it is recommended to use more specific references over more generic one and to always fallback to `progression` when none of the URI references included in `references` can't be resolved.
+In general, it is recommended to use more specific references over more generic one and to always fallback to `progression` when none of the URI references included in `references` can be resolved.

 ## Device Object